 YWCA is on a mission and YWCA Berkeley/Oakland is making it our own!

-To empower women and eliminate racism, we must meet our clients where they are most vulnerable and provide the compassion and services that place them on a path to self-sufficiency and empowerment.
+To empower women and eliminate racism, we must meet our community members where they are most vulnerable and provide the compassion and services that place them on a path to self-sufficiency and empowerment.

 Our vision is that all female-identifying members of our community and that BIPOC, LGBTQ+, immigrant and other traditionally marginalized persons can achieve their full potential in a world without discrimination.

-This requires a focus on the future, anticipating the needs of our clients, and creating innovative solutions to the problems they most often face – poverty, unsafe living conditions, lack of financial or technology literacy, and under- or unemployment.
+This requires a focus on the future, anticipating the needs of our community members and creating innovative solutions to the problems they most often face – poverty, unsafe living conditions, lack of financial or technology literacy, and under- or unemployment.

-We remain rooted in rich history, but our approach to serving our clients is holistic, strategic and innovative.
+We remain rooted in rich history, but our approach to serving our community is holistic, strategic and innovative.

 Nationally, YWCA advocacy issues include lobbying for pay equity and hate crimes legislation, increased funding for Head Start and passing the Violence Against Women Act.
 Locally, through our programs, we are changing lives and restoring hope for women, their families, and our community!